kitplummer/goa_tester/README.md

 # goa_tester

-a test repo for https://github.com/kitplummer/goa to run against.
+A test repo for https://github.com/kitplummer/goa to run against.

 ## Windows